hackclub/hackclub/workshops/weather_app/README.md

 ## 4. Improving the design of skeleton using CSS

-PRO TIP: Personally, I feel before we start coding for any project, we should try to make a flowchart containing all the details that we have to include in our project.
-This makes things clearer and the chances of committing mistakes also reduces.

-First we will customize the body by giving it a background color, display property, font-size and line-height.
+Firstly, we will customize the body by giving it a background colour, display property, font-size and line-height.

-We will set display value as `flex` because Flexbox makes it easier to design flexible responsive layout without using float or positioning.
+We will set display value as `flex` because Flexbox makes it easier to design a flexible responsive layout without using float or positioning.

 Till now the code would look something like this: